What is CORE Organic II?

 Contact the coordinator

-CORE Organic II is coordinated by International Centre for Research in Organic Food Systems, ICROFS
+CORE Organic II was coordinated by International Centre for Research in Organic Food Systems, ICROFS

 Website: www.icrofs.org